-The prize winner receives £500 for a written personal reflection of 2,500 - 3,000 words about any aspect of paediatrics or child health in the UK or other countries.
-Many applications are based on an elective period of study, but this is not mandatory.
+The prize winner receives £500 for a personal reflection upon any aspect of paediatrics or child health experienced in the UK or abroad in the form of an oral presentation at RCPCH Conference.
+It is expected that many applications will be based on an elective period of study, but that is not mandatory.

 The prize is supported by a generous bequest from Dr Tony Jackson, former consultant paediatrician at the Royal London Hospital and Queen Elizabeth Hospital for Children.
 Dr Jackson was instrumental in the transformation of cystic fibrosis from a fatal disease of infancy to a chronic disease of adults.
 He was an active supporter of the Cystic Fibrosis Trust, which awarded him its John Panchaud Medal.

 Applicants will be invited to submit an abstract of no more than 500 words and with up to three images.
 This can be based on a personal reflection on any aspect of paediatrics or child health you have experienced in the UK or abroad.

 Our Vice President for Education appoints a committee of three to select the best abstracts and the winner.
 The panel will look for abstracts that: